shubham-tam/SPA-Gitrepos/README.md

     }
   ```

-  The user card looks like.
+  The user card looks like this.

   ![image](https://user-images.githubusercontent.com/105226707/201492019-5a493db2-18b1-4fc9-b95c-d6a38a1802a8.png)

-  Clicking on the users name (avatar) takes you to the next page which looks like.
+  Clicking on the user's name (avatar) takes you to the next page which looks like.

   ---------------------------------------------------------------------------------------------------------------------------------------------------------------------